What do we learn in the Drupal Basics class?

 There is no difference in terms of creating and editing--the difference is in relation to rights.
-In order to grant editting rights to members for a page, use the Basic Page, Members content type when creating new pages.
-In order to keep the training materials in tact on this sandbox, all the pages that you are free to edit as the Test users are created as Basic Page, Members so they can be editted by any member who wants to practice their basic Drupal skills.
+In order to grant editing rights to members for a page, use the Basic Page, Members content type when creating new pages.
+In order to keep the training materials intact on this sandbox, all the pages that you are free to edit as the Test users are created as Basic Page, Members so they can be edited by any member who wants to practice their basic Drupal skills.

 What Other Content Types are there in Drupal?

 Although the focus of the Drupal Basics class focuses on how to find, edit and create a Basic Page, there are several other content types in use on the ALA website that you can learn more about:

 Use the power of the iMIS database to dynamically display roster, charge and even RSS posts from ALA Connect for your committee or Round Table.